c19witness/uk-covid19-inquiry/2023-06-28_module-1/2_Ms_Caroline_Lamb.rst

 Obviously in relation to countermeasures, on account of the strategic nature of the document, which we debated earlier, the only infection control procedures that were identified and debated in the course of this draft document could be those that were related to influenza: hygiene, respiratory and cough hygiene, patient placement, personal protective equipment, safe management of the care environment.

-Then if you scroll back out and just scroll slowly down to 10.7: respiratory protective equipment, FFP3 respirators, stockpiles of personal protective equipment.
+Then if you scroll back out and just scroll slowly down to 10.7: respiratory protective equipment, :outline:`FFP3` :outline:`respirators`, stockpiles of personal protective equipment.

 So obviously it followed, did it not, Ms Lamb, from that strategic approach adopted in the 2011 strategy and then in the draft July 2019 document that the only countermeasures that were really considered were those applicable for flu and, of course, not necessarily for a catastrophic HCID?